DagiABAY/EventScheduler/README.md

 - **Notifications**: Schedule and receive notifications for events using `flutter_local_notifications`.
 - **Current Date Display**: The app defaults to showing the current date when first opened, making it easy to get started.

-## Installation

-1. Clone this repository.
-2. Obtain an API key from  and replace `<youBaseAdress> and <yourEndpointurl>`on both basi_api.dart and home_api.dart.
-3. Run `flutter pub get` to install dependencies.
-4. Run the app using `flutter run`.

 ## Dependencies

 - [Flutter](https://flutter.dev/)